Isner–Mahut match at the 2010 Wimbledon Championships: Details

 The match started on the tournament's second day, 22 June.
 As in all men's Grand Slam matches, the match was played as best of five sets.
-In the first four sets of a match, a tiebreaker is used to decide a tied set; however, as of 2010, this did not apply in the fifth set except at the US Open.
+In the first four sets of a match, a tiebreaker is used to decide a tied set, but in 2010 this did not apply in the fifth set except at the US Open.
 Thus, in the event of a tie in the fifth set, the players would continue to play the set until one of them led by two games.

 The first four sets passed without significant incident.
 Isner won the first set 6–4, breaking Mahut's serve in the ninth game of the set after Mahut had twice double faulted.
 Mahut took the second set 6–3, having broken Isner's serve to love in the second game of the set.
 The third and fourth sets had no breaks of serve and were both decided by tiebreaks, with Mahut winning the third set tiebreak 9–7, and Isner winning the fourth set tiebreak 7–3, leaving the score at two sets each.
 At the end of the fourth set, the match was halted due to darkness.

 Resuming on 23 June, it soon became the longest match ever.
 Isner failed to convert four match points on this day, the first when Mahut was serving at 9–10, the second and third when Mahut was serving at 32–33, and the fourth in the dramatic last game that they played at 58–59 on 23 June, with Mahut initially serving up 40–15 for the hold.
 Mahut also failed to convert two break points on Isner's serve, at 50–50.
 The match was suspended for a second time because of darkness on the evening of 23 June at 59–59 in the fifth set despite chants of "We want more, we want more" from the spectators.